openplans/shareabouts-api/doc/GETTING_YOUR_DATA.md

 * load the provided URL, like `https://data.shareabouts.org/api/v2/openplans/datasets/test-data/places/snapshots/dac284a6-734a-0b31314e3505`
 * reload it with `.csv` on the end, `https://data.shareabouts.org/api/v2/openplans/datasets/test-data/places/snapshots/dac284a6-734a-0b31314e3505.csv`
 * save the file (copying it out to a file will give you something with weird line breaks)

+## Getting data via the Shareabouts CLI tools

+You can use the separate [Shareabouts command line tools](https://github.com/openplans/shareabouts-cli-tools) to import and export data from a Shareabouts dataset.
+These python scripts make it easy to generate nightly reports, upload polygons, get custom CSV exports, and more.